D3ch/hell/README.md

 # Hell
 Unblocked games and proxies with simple html.
-(Replit links aren't updated yet, but u can still use them).
 Tired of blocked games and proxies?
 Tired of school?
 Escape Hell with Hell.
 Has a little bit of everything!

 loaded bunch of games from other sites such as itch.io, scratch, classroom 6x, and from other unblocked game